-Shouqi Limousine & Chauffeur, a ride-booking app launched by state-owned automobile enterprises Shouqi Group and taxi company Xianglong Taxi Co., has raised RMB600 million (US$88 million) in a series B round from an unnamed investor.
+Shouqi Limousine & Chauffeur, a ride-booking app launched by state-owned automobile enterprises Shouqi Group and taxi company Xianglong Taxi Co., has raised RMB600 million (US$88 million) in a series B round from a subsidiary of Oceanwide Holdings, Beijing Minqi Management Consultant Company.

 The investor will acquire no more than 11.76% interest in the company at a valuation of RMB5.1 billion (US$750 million), according to a company announcement.